A Brief History:

 In 2018, Sam Sherriff continued to run the event, tweaking the look of FADD in creative ways as the numbers of fun participants continued to increase.
 We saw 70+ people join in with the project, and a record breaking 52 exhibiting.
 This year many participants created large quantities of work, in a huge variety of mediums which was truly impressive.

 In 2020, Fun A Day has its first Team to run the project as it continued to grow!
 Sam had an amazing team to assist her: Linda Barclay Isles, Kristina Aburrow, Hannah Wingfield, and Leah Gurr.
 Leah and Hannah are also previous participants to Fun A Day!
-The project was a success, and once again beat the record for number of people taking part: Over 100 people joining in, and 112 exhibiting their projects online.
+The project was a success, and once again we got a new record for number of people taking part: Over 100 people joining in, and 112 exhibiting their projects online.
 This was the year of our first online exhibition, re-scheduled from our planned in person showcase due to covid restrictions.
 We all manged to have a fun, busy and creative exhibition over 3 days, despite socially distancing!

 FADDCreatives was born in 2020 out of the covid lock down, with the team keen to reach out and support the community during difficult times.